czhangy/UCLA-CS-Electives/CS/CS-161/notes.md

             H_{ij}=\partial^2f/\partial x_i\partial x_j
             $$

-  - Methods still suffer from local maxima, ridges, and plataeus
+  - Methods still suffer from local maxima, ridges, and plateaus

     - Random restarts and simulated annealing can be used and are often helpful